 Computations — Quantum-chemical simulations, thermo-fluid simulations, and crystal structure analyses

-Communications — We value conversations among people in the lab to foster a creative atmosphere and ideas.
+Communications — We value conversations among people in the lab to grow a creative atmosphere and ideas.